 Coins worn as jewellery are documented as far back as the ancient Egyptians.
 String together some interesting loose change into a personalised charm bracelet, a gypsy-esque necklace, inspired earrings or an intriguing ring.

 Coins can be used to decorate globes and vases, create mosaic tabletops, trays and signs plus many more imaginative projects for your house or office.
 A more practical use for the coins is turning them into fridge magnets.
-More complex projects might require the help of a professional, such as this bowl by Moerky.
+More complex projects might require the help of a professional, such as this bowl by Moerky on Etsy.

-Left over coins need not be a wallet weighting burden.
-Apply a little imagination and you have a wonderful, conversation starting memoir of you travels.
+Leftover foreign coins need not be a wallet weighing burden.
+Apply a little imagination and you have a wonderful, conversation-starting memoir of your travels.
 If you have found an interesting use for your foreign coins, I’d love to hear about it, so drop me a comment in the box below.
+You can also find ideas for decorating your home with travel souvenirs just a click away.